Cremation, Burial and Memorial Keepsakes

 Because our care and concern does not end when you say goodbye.

 Every aspect of your pet’s final care and arrangements is of the utmost significance in honoring the life, and the love, you shared.
 When it comes to these important final details, we are here to walk with you and to assist you in deciding what’s right for you and your beloved pet.
 Private and communal services are both available through our trusted partners.
-We are honored to have partnered with the Regency family of pet aftercare service providers and Valley Pet Crematory to provide the very best service for our patients and their families.
+We are honored to have partnered with the Agape Pet Services team for aftercare services to provide the very best service for our patients and their families.

-There are two categories of defined cremation services available:
+There are three categories of defined cremation services available:

 - Private Cremation: Your pet is privately cremated as the only pet present during the cremation process.
 When the process is complete, you will receive the cremated remains as a permanent keepsake in the urn of your choosing in 10-14 days.